EliaTogni/Univault/Statistical Methods for Machine Learning.md

 $$\ell(y, \widehat{y}) = \cases{0 \quad \text{ if }
  \widehat{y} = y \cr \cr 1 \quad \text{otherwise.}}$$

-In certain cases, it is needed a more complex classification losses.<br />
+In certain cases, more complex classification losses are needed.<br />
 Consider the problem of categorizing spam email using the label set $\mathcal{Y} = \{\text{spam, nonspam}\}$.
 It is possible to penalize a **false positive mistake** (i.e., a nonspam email wrongly classified as spam) more than a **false negative mistake** (i.e., a spam email wrongly classified as nonspam).
 For example:

 $$\ell(y, \widehat{y}) = \cases{2 \quad \text{ if }